Two Cent Bridge: History

 The original footbridge was constructed in 1901 by Edwin Dwight Graves of the Berlin Construction Company.
 The bridge was owned by Ticonic Foot Bridge Company, which gave the bridge its official name.
 It was intended to give workers coming from Temple Street in Waterville easy access to Hollingsworth & Whitney Company (later Scott Paper Company) mills across the Kennebec in Winslow.
 The original toll was one cent, which was collected at a booth on the Waterville side of the river.
 However, less than a year after its opening on December 15, 1901, the bridge was washed away by high water levels.

 The bridge was rebuilt in 1903.
 The second incarnation of the Ticonic proved to be sturdier, and continued to serve the local population for many years.
 The toll crossing rose to two cents, where the bridge derived its common name.
-In 1960 the toll was abolished altogether, when the Ticonic Foot Bridge Company presented the bridge to the city of Waterville as a gift.
+In the 1960s the footbridge was purchased by a group of townspeople with the intent to preserve it, and doubled the toll to four cents.
+Eventually the toll was abolished altogether, and ownership taken over by the City of Waterville in 1981.